NumyAddon/LibTalentTree-1.0/README.md

 Blizzard's C_Traits API fails to provide any information for spec specific nodes, and there is no API to retrieve the TreeID for any particular class.
 This library aims to resolve both those problems, by providing a few basic functions.
 > If you're interested in using the library, but have questions or feedback, I would love to hear from you :)

+## Known issues
+ * The visibleEdges list is not in the same order as it is when fetched through C_Traits.
+   * This seems to be mostly unimportant for most use cases.
+ * Some trees might have minor issues, unique to the specific tree.

 ## Usage

 > This library is not in it's final state, and until it is, the mayor is LibTalentTree-0.1

 ### Getting the TreeId for a class
 #### Syntax
 `treeId = LibTalentTree:GetClassTreeId(classId | classFileName)`
 #### Arguments
-* [number] classId - The class ID of the class you want to get the TreeID for.
+* [number] classId - The [ClassId](https://wowpedia.fandom.com/wiki/ClassId) of the class you want to get the TraitTreeID for.
 * [string] classFile - Locale-independent name, e.g. `"WARRIOR"`.

 #### Returns
-* [number] treeId - The TraitTreeID for the class' talent tree.
+* [number] treeId - TraitTreeID for the class' talent tree.

 #### Example